itzg/docker-minecraft-server/docs/types-and-platforms/mod-platforms/ftb.md

   ```
 - `FTB_MODPACK_VERSION_ID`: optional, the numerical ID of the version to install.
 If not specified, the latest version will be installed.
 The "Version ID" can be obtained by hovering over a server file entry and grabbing [this ID in the URL](../../img/ftba-version-id-popup.png).

+- `FTB_FORCE_REINSTALL`: if the files become inconsistent, such as when accidentally removing them, the FTB can be forced to re-run by setting this to "true"

 ### Upgrading

 If a specific `FTB_MODPACK_VERSION_ID` was not specified, simply restart the container to pick up the newest modpack version.
 If using a specific version ID, recreate the container with the new version ID.